josuneha/AzureBigData-analytics/README.md

 By attending this workshop, you will be better able to build a complete Azure Machine Learning (ML) model for predicting if an upcoming flight will experience delays.
 In addition, you will learn to:

--   Integrate the Azure ML web service in a Web App for both one at a time and batch predictions
+* Integrate the Azure ML web service in a Web App for both one at a time and batch predictions

--   Use Azure Data Factory (ADF) for data movement and operationalizing ML scoring
+* Use Azure Data Factory (ADF) for data movement and operationalizing ML scoring

--   Summarize data with HDInsight and Spark SQL
+* Summarize data with HDInsight and Spark SQL

--   Visualize batch predictions on a map using Power BI
+* Visualize batch predictions on a map using Power BI

 ## Whiteboard Design Session

 TBD

-## Hand-on Lab
+## Hands-on Lab

 This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.
 The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
 The lab architecture is below and includes:

--   Azure Machine Learning (Azure ML)
+* Azure Machine Learning (Azure ML)

--   Azure Data Factory (ADF)
+* Azure Data Factory (ADF)

--   Azure Storage
+* Azure Storage

--   HDInsight Spark
+* HDInsight Spark

--   Power BI Desktop
+* Power BI Desktop

--   Azure App Service
+* Azure App Service

 ## Azure services and related products

-- Azure SQL Data Warehouse
+* Azure SQL Data Warehouse
-- Azure ML
+* Azure ML
-- Azure Storage
+* Azure Storage
-- Azure Active Directory
+* Azure Active Directory
-- Power BI
+* Power BI
-- HDInsight Spark
+* HDInsight Spark
-- Web Apps
+* Web Apps

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.